 Many of us need shoes with arch support.
 On this page I offer a great selection of hip and comfortable shoes with arch support as well as a list of brands that are recommended by readers.
 As we are now approaching colder weather this page will now contain many of the best arch support shoes for the fall / winter season.
 I have left some of the great summer shoes as well for those of you in the Southern hemisphere.

 In addition, this article also has many valuable comments from readers who offer great tips on how to deal with problematic feet.
 They also suggested more great brands that offer good arch support shoes.
 I have incorporate most of their recommended brands into the list.

-I hope you will keep sending me your best tips as well as some great shoes that you may have found and that offered you great support!
+I hope you will keep sending me your best tips as well of the best shoes that you may have found that were comfortable or offered you great support!
 I can then add them to the list as well.

 Shoes with arch support